EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 cleos push action addressbook upsert '["bob", "bob", "is a loser", "doesnt exist", "somewhere", "someplace"]' -p alice@active
 ```

-As expected, the `require_auth` in our contract prevented alice from creating/modifying another user's row.
+As expected, the `require_auth` used in the action method prevented alice from creating/modifying another user's row.

 ```shell
 Error 3090004: Missing required authority